flxst/nerblackbox/README.md

     model = BertForTokenClassification.from_pretrained(<model type>)
     ..

-The following model types are available:
+### Available Model Types

 - `swe-bert-base`

-    12-layer, 768-hidden, 12-heads, 110M parameters
+    12-layer, 768-hidden, 12-heads, 110M parameters --- size: ~1.5 GB zipped, ~1.7 GB unzipped

-    (zipped: ~1.5 GB, unzipped: ~1.7 GB)
 - `swe-bert-large`

-    24-layer, 1024-hidden, 16-heads, 340M parameters
+    24-layer, 1024-hidden, 16-heads, 340M parameters --- size: ~4.6 GB zipped, ~5.0 GB unzipped

-    (zipped: ~x.x GB, unzipped: ~x.x GB)

 For download see the "Setup" section or right click on the desired model type.

-## Example Applications / Downstream Tasks
+## Downstream Task Support

 - Named Entity Recognition (NER)

-## Setup
+## Getting Started

-It is recommended to run all commands within a virtual environment.
+It is recommended to run all commands and notebooks within a virtual environment.

+### Setup

-- Basic Setup
+- Install packages:

-    pip install -r requirements.txt  # install required packages bash setup_apex.sh               # installs apex from https://github.com/NVIDIA/apex
+    pip install -r requirements.txt
+    bash setup_apex.sh                            # installs apex from https://github.com/NVIDIA/apex

 - Download the models to directory `./pretrained_models`:

-    bash setup_pretrained_models.sh --all          # use --base or --large if you only want to download one model
+    bash setup_pretrained_models.sh (base/large)  # use base or large if you only want to download one model

 - Optional: Download the NER dataset to directory `./datasets`:

-    bash setup_datasets.sh --all                   # use --ner if you only want to download one dataset
+    bash setup_datasets.sh (ner)                  # use ner if you only want to download one dataset

+### Notebooks

+- `bert.ipynb` shows how to get started with the Swedish BERT models
+- `bert_ner.ipynb` shows how to train a Swedish BERT model on the NER downstream task using the publicly available Swedish NER corpus dataset.